Matherunner/hldoc/source/player.rst

    where :math:`\tau_p` is previously defined in :ref:`frame rate`.

-The punchangles are a matter of concern, except when the punch yaw and punch roll are nonzero, because they can affect strafing (:ref:`strafing`).
+The punchangles are rarely a matter of concern, except when the punch yaw and punch roll are nonzero, because they can affect strafing (:ref:`strafing`).
 Nevertheless, this rarely occurs when speedrunning in practice, and even if they do occur, the impact on strafing efficiency is globally minimal.

 Interestingly, when a save is performed then restoring from the save, the punchangles will be added to the viewangles :math:`(\varphi, \vartheta, \varrho)` themselves and the punchangles will be set to zero.
-When this happens, the player pitch and yaw will decrease gradually as is the case when punchangles are nonzero, though the roll angle still does.
+When this happens, the player pitch and yaw will not decrease gradually as is the case when punchangles are nonzero, though the roll angle still does.

 .. prf:theorem::